troglobit/inadyn/README.md

 By default inadyn tries to build with GnuTLS for HTTPS support.
-GnuTLS is the recommended SSL library to use on UNIX distributions which do not provide OpenSSL as a system library.
-However, when OpenSSL is available as a system library, for example in many embedded systems:
+GnuTLS is the recommended SSL library to use on UNIX distributions which do not provide OpenSSL/LibreSSL as a system library.
+However, when OpenSSL or LibreSSL is available as a system library, for example in many embedded
+systems:

     ./configure --enable-openssl